hpssjellis/pre-migraine/angela-stanton.md

 132  fightbor flight is a prodrome. anxiety caused.

-why not go for a rum.
+why not go for a run

 nice. sugar craving have some salt.

+136